SebastianDiazSD/100-python-projects-challenge/README.md

 # 100 Python Projects Challenge 🚀🐍

-Welcome to the **100 Python Projects Challenge** – a journey to mastering Python by building a diverse portfolio of real-world projects!
+¡Hola! 👋 I'm on a mission to **learn Python by doing**, and this repository is where I'm documenting every step of the way.

+I started this **100 Python Projects Challenge** not just to learn syntax or follow tutorials, but to *actually build things* — things that solve problems, automate tasks, and even make me smile.
+Coming from Colombia, where resourcefulness is part of our DNA 🇨🇴, I wanted to mix that same energy into my coding journey.

+This is more than just a list of projects — it’s my personal growth log, and you're welcome to follow along, fork it, or even join me.

-## 🌟 What You'll Learn
+## 🌟 What I’m Learning Along the Way

-By the end of this challenge, you'll be able to:
+By the end of this challenge, I hope to:
 - Code fluently in Python 3
 - Build automation scripts, games, web apps, GUIs, and data science projects
 - Work with cutting-edge tools and libraries used in the industry
 - Create a powerful portfolio to showcase to employers

 ## 💻 Technologies & Tools Covered

+Here’s what I’m diving into (and sometimes struggling with 😅)

 **Core Python**
 - Python 3